Pre Workout vs Coffee for Gym: Which One Wins?

 Is pre workout safe for beginners?

-What should I drink before the gym if I am a hardgainer?
+What should I eat or drink before the gym if I am a hardgainer?

-One medium cup of coffee, about 100 to 150mg of caffeine, 30 to 45 minutes before you train.
-That is it.
-The pre workout vs coffee for gym question matters less than what you do the moment training ends.
+One medium cup of coffee about 30 to 45 minutes before you train.
+That is it for the stimulant side.
+The more important question is what you eat the moment training ends.
 Eat immediately after your session, before hunger even hits, and make that meal as calorie-dense as possible.
 A product like Bulk Fuel added to whatever you are already eating is one of the simplest ways to make that post-workout window actually move the scale.
-Do not spend money on a stimulant stack that suppresses the appetite you need to grow.

 Does coffee before a workout affect muscle growth?

 Caffeine can improve workout performance, meaning you lift more, push harder, and grind out more reps.
 That performance boost indirectly supports muscle growth over time.
 But the effect is completely negated if the caffeine kills your appetite and you miss a meal afterward.
 For hardgainers, the eating side of the equation matters much more than the stimulant side.
-That is the core lesson of the pre workout vs coffee for gym conversation when you are someone who actually struggles to gain weight.
+That is the core lesson of the pre workout vs coffee for gym conversation when gaining weight is your actual goal.

 Comments (0)